neil-edelman/boxes/readme.md

  * Parameter: _before_
    A number smaller then or equal to `a.size`; if `a.size`, this function behaves as [&lt;T&gt;array_buffer](#user-content-fn-cd39931d)\.
  * Return:
-   A pointer to the start of the new region where there are `buffer` elements\.
+   A pointer to the start of the new region, where there are `buffer` elements\.
  * Exceptional return: realloc, ERANGE